hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

   instance.
 The exact mechanism used is specific to the virtualization environment that the product runs in.

+**Restore**

 - Configure the virtualization to run the new snapshot and restart a new instance should it stop.
 In AWS, this is done using an Autoscaling Group.
   The environment can monitor the availability of port 443 for instance health as well.

-The new instance now has the software as well as configuration on it by default and can access the data stored on the mounted disk.
+- The new instance now has the software as well as configuration on it by default and can access the data stored on the mounted disk.
 Using these steps, the MTTR of a lost instance is almost as fast as the virtualization environment can start a new instance, typically less than a minute.

 ~> **NOTE:** Because the software being restored is preinstalled on the virtualization specific snapshot, it's important that a new snapshot is taken when the Terraform Enterprise software is updated so that any restored instance has the newest version.
 This is important because the data stored in the external services is versioned along with the software.

+### Availability During Upgrades

+Upgrades for the Installer Architecture utilize the Installer Admin Console.
+Once an upgrade has been been detected (either online or airgap), the new code is imported and once ready, all services on the instance are restarted running the new code.
+The expected downtime is between 30 seconds and 5 minutes, depending on if database updates have to be applied.

+Only application services are changed during the upgrade; data is not backed up or restored.
+The only data changes that may occur during are the application of migrations the new version might apply to the _PostgreSQL Database_.

+When an upgrade is ready to start the new code, the system waits for all terraform runs to finish before continuing.
+Once the new code has started, the queue of runs is continued in the same order.